Western Shugden Society: Academic views

 Robert Barnett of Columbia University is critical of the WSS:

+International Shugden Community

+The International Shugden Community was registered as a company in Norway and California.
+Its Norwegian directors were teachers at the Nordic Kadampa Meditation Centre in Oslo, which is part of the New Kadampa Tradition.
+Its American directors included teachers at Tushita Meditation Center, Westlake, California and Manjushri Kadampa Meditation Center, Ulverston (the NKT's first and main centre).

 Dissolution

 A 2015 Reuters investigation determined "that the religious sect behind the protests has the backing of the Communist Party" and that the "group has emerged as an instrument in Beijing’s long campaign to undermine support for the Dalai Lama".
+Lama Tsetsa, a monk who had formerly been a part of the Shugden movement, said the Chinese United Front Work Department had paid him and a small number of other Tibetans within the organisation to stage protests against the Dalai Lama.
 After the Reuters investigation revealed that China backs it, the International Shugden Community halted operations and disbanded.